Design-Dude/ddSpiral/README.md

 - Darkmode.

 ## Perhaps in the next version
-- Store options like 'Auto update' in a setting
-- Stable forced spiral.
-- Rotating version of the forced spiral.
-- 'Clear selected objects' option to remove the preselected objects automatically.
+- Clear selected objects option to remove the preselected objects automatically.
 - Update notice for new versions or other information.

 ## Known issues